elatella/deep-prepyto-paper/manuscript.md

 ### Comparison of manual segmentation with automatic deep-learning based segmentation
 Evaluation metric DICE for pixel/pixel analysis
 Global analysis

+3d unet good for 3D processing
+recent Nature methods paper by Ben Engel, DeepFinder -> Relion for STA creates mask to find more using dl
+	-what are they doing, maybe compare that in the text, different aims; we might compare results we achieve (keep as bonus, revision)

+3 different types of dl: classification, localization and segmentation We specialize in accuratly segmenting 3D svs -> results through the network, output is a mask, smooth DICE/ binary DICE = which one for our mask? one function for both? -> Amin will check when we encounter error until now we remove sv(?), bug inside function -> fix bug for better performance, how many fail and why?
+evaluation: objectwise evaluation for I/O, radius, center (according to nature paper) -> compare with manual seg
+	other common evaluation tool other than DICE (Amin wants to check)

 ## Discussion